 Here’s what you need to know:

-- Campus events such as speakers, performers, and cultural activities will be offered with protective measures.
+- Campus events such as speakers, performers, and cultural activities are offered with protective measures.

-- TRECS will be open with social distancing and enhanced cleaning protocols.
+- TRECS is open with social distancing and enhanced cleaning protocols.

-- Academic support services and health and wellness services will include in-person and virtual options.
+- Academic support services and health and wellness services include in-person and virtual options.

-Student support offices will offer services both in person and online.
+Student support offices offer services both in person and online.